krokowski0x/Blockchain-Playground/README.md

 # Blockchain Playground

-Blockchain and cryptocurrency with educational playground to be added soon.
+Blockchain and cryptocurrency with educational playground to be added **soon**.

 ## Brief Description

 This project started as a basic blockchain [Udemy](https://www.udemy.com/build-blockchain/) course in Mid 2018.
 It's final purpose is to have React-based frontend, showing exactly how blockchain, mining and transactions work in real time via interactive playground. **But not yet**.
-Because I currently have other important projects to finish, this one has to wait, **probably until October 2018**.
+Because I currently have other important projects to finish, this one has to wait, **probably until Mid 2019**.

 ## Built With